Introducing the Teach Edge Question Generator

 - •Create original exam-style questions fast, tailored to your topic, level and question type.

-- •Get a matching mark scheme (and worked solutions/method marks where relevant).
+- •Get a matching mark scheme, with worked solutions or method marks where relevant.

 - •Edit everything, then load it into your Teach Edge Dashboard and assign it like any other task.